zelosleone/turso/README.md

 ## Partners

-Thanks to all the partners of Limbo!
+Thanks to all the partners of Turso!

 <a href="https://blacksmith.sh"><img src="assets/blacksmith.svg" width="400"></a>